sachuu96/AI-Augmented-Project-Management-System/ai-prompts/human-validations.md

-AI code has emitted LowStockWarning event type during product creation only.
+- AI code has emitted LowStockWarning event type during product creation only.
 This needs to be emitted during product update also
+- Notification panel was subscribed to low_stock_alert instead of LowStockWarning which does not mactch with emited event type from the backend.
+Fixed it
+-